a-marzouk01/annoying-viewer/README.md

 - **Future Enhancements**: I plan to improve the Tic-Tac-Toe bot by implementing more advanced algorithms to solve the game.
 The goal is to enhance its speed and optimize memory usage.

 - **Testing Environment**: This project has been tested on an Ubuntu WSL2 environment with the VcXsrv server.
-While it runs smoothly in this setup, compatibility with other systems has not been thoroughly tested, so performance may vary, so I would love to know your experience running it.
+While it runs smoothly in this setup, compatibility with other systems has not been thoroughly tested, so performance may vary.
+I would appreciate any feedback on your experience running it on different systems.

+- **File Format Limitation**: Currently, the project is limited to processing `.png` file extensions.
+Support for additional file formats may be considered in future updates.

 ## Prerequisites